regel/loudml/docker/README.rst

-This directory contains tools to use LoudML with Docker.
+This directory contains tools to use Loud ML with Docker.